 30 Mile Ride

-This route features approximately 1700 feet of total climbing with an elevation change from 400 feet at mile 4 to a max of 760 feet at 17.5 miles.
+This route includes the Riverwalk Trail, which is paved and flat but features approximately 1700 feet of total climbing with an elevation change from 400 feet at mile 4 to a max of 760 feet at 17.5 miles.
 The remainder of the ride gradually meanders down hill until you return to Danville where you’ll encounter one last 96 foot climb before screaming down hill back to the JTI Fountain.